 Prior to COVID-19, the league partnered with Francine Pratt, a former president of Missouri’s Springfield NAACP chapter and a leader of several diversity and inclusion projects throughout the community.
 She has also provided consultation services for several community organizations specific to increasing cultural consciousness.
 A plan was developed for JLS including four meetings based on Awareness, Understanding, Change Readiness, and Process for Inclusion.
 The first meeting to work on awareness was completed.
 Shortly after, COVID-19 became a reality and JLS suspended all planned activities and meetings for the rest of the league year.

 Due to funding limitations and the climate of 2020, the D&I task force pivoted along with the rest of the league when starting the new league year.
 The task force plans to continue the work with Francine Pratt but has shifted the focus to a more internal capacity for membership growth and development.
 Grants are being pursued with the intent to restart the very important work of increasing the cultural consciousness of the league as a whole.
 While the sessions might look a little different for a bit, the goal remains the same.

 2019-2020 League Year

 2020-2021 League Year

-- Language Lingo: JLS Sustainer and Past President Crista Hogan and her husband, Abram McGull, an individual who is Black and a member oof Springfield City Council
+- August 2020: Language Lingo Discussion: JLS Sustainer and Past President Crista Hogan and her husband, Abram McGull, an individual who is Black and a member oof Springfield City Council